photo: Grow Where You Are – USA

-- All people have enough food, and the right kinds of food.
-The right kinds of food maximize health and minimize harm.
+A well-fed world is one in which all people have enough food — and the right kinds of food.
+The right kinds of food maximize health for people, animals, and the planet.

 There is widespread agreement that increasing livestock numbers and meat (over)consumption are “major threats.”
 Despite this, decisionmakers and advocates have historically focused on technological fixes to increase food supply and population planning/control to reduce food demand.

 The relatively easy-to-implement strategy of reducing animal consumption has been neglected.

 A Well-Fed World seeks to remedy this by: